 Lauren’s creation shows how drip icing can look elegant and purposeful

-Covered in simple buttercream.
+This Coles cake is covered in simple buttercream.
 Covered in tinned caramel with artificial flowers.
 Credit